huiishan99/cpp-tetris-game/README.md

 A simple implementation of the classic Tetris game, developed using C++ and the Raylib library.
-This project was created by following a step-by-step [tutorial](https://www.youtube.com/watch?v=wVYKG_ch4yM).

 ### Features

 - Classic Tetris gameplay